OnDataEngineering/OnDataEngineeringContent/_tech-vendors/apache.md

 | [Spark/Streaming](/technologies/apache-spark/spark-streaming/) | Spark library for continuous stream processing, that allows stream and batch processing (including Spark SQL and MLlib operations) to be combined
 | [Beam](/technologies/apache-beam) | Model and SDKs for running batch and streaming workflows over Apex, Flink, Spark and Google Dataflow - <https://beam.apache.org/>
 | [Apex](/technologies/apache-apex/) | Data transformation engine based on Directed Acyclic Graph (DAG) flows configured through a Java API or via JSON that runs over YARN and HDFS with native support for both micro-batch streaming and batch uses cases
-| Heron | The stream processing framework that Twitter built after Storm, with a Storm compatible API
+| Heron (Incubating) | The stream processing framework that Twitter built after Storm, with a Storm compatible API
 | Samza | Stream processing framework built on Kafka and YARN - <http://samza.apache.org/>
 | Bahir | A suite of streaming connectors for Spark and Flink, including support for Akka, MQTT, Twitter and ZeroMQ - <http://bahir.apache.org/>
 | Gearpump (Incubating) | Real-time streaming engine based on the micro-service Actor model - <http://gearpump.apache.org/>